godara-sandeep/ScalaClub/README.md

 # ScalaClub

-PROBLEM 1 :
-    Given a string, find the length of the longest substring without repeating characters.

-    Examples:

-    Given "abcabcbb", the answer is "abc", which the length is 3.

-    Given "bbbbb", the answer is "b", with the length of 1.

-    Given "pwwkew", the answer is "wke", with the length of 3.
-Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

-PROBLEM 2 :
-Reverse digits of an integer.

-    Example1: x = 123, return 321
-    Example2: x = -123, return -321

-    Note:
-    The input is assumed to be a 32-bit signed integer.
-Your function should return 0 when the reversed integer overflows.

 PROBLEM 3 :
 Given an array of integers, return indices of the two numbers such that they add up to a specific target.